infinum/dotnet-handbook/Data Storage.md

 We must note that this is not a replacement for SQL database.
 For more information, please see [Understanding the differences between NoSQL and Relationl Databases.](https://docs.microsoft.com/en-us/azure/cosmos-db/relational-nosql)

 Use it when you want to:
-- Store data that doesn't require complex joins, foreing keys or any relationship.
+- Store data that doesn't require complex joins, foreign keys or any relationship.
 - Store data which is denormalized.
 - Have fast queries using a clustered index.

 &nbsp;

 ## Cache